charliemblack/gemfire-asset-tracking/README.md

 This project demonstrates the ability to add third party indexing on top of Apache Geode.
-Third party indexing extends the capabilities of Geode to quickly retrieve data that can't be looked up through standard key-value techniques or through Geode Object Query Language (OQL).
+Third party indexing extends the capabilities of Geode to quickly retrieve data that can't be looked up through standard key-value techniques or through Geode's Object Query Language (OQL).

-The indexing technique that is used in this project is a basic Quad Tree.
-A Quad Tree is a basic tree data structure which has four children - quad means four.
+The indexing technique that is used in this project is a Quad Tree.
+A Quad Tree is a tree data structure which has four children - quad means four.
+How this index applies to geo spatial, when divide a 2 dimensional space in four equal partitions.
+Each node in the quad tree is then responsible for holding the data that is contained in the individual Quad.

-How this index applies to geo spatial is when divide a 2 dimensional space in four equal partitions we get something like this:
+Basic like this:

 ```
  0 | 1